-Its purpose is to condition the mind of the patient to combine the discomfort with the behaviour or habit which one wants to quit.
+Its purpose is to condition the mind of the patient to combine the discomfort with the behaviour or habit that one wants to quit.

-Aversive Conditioning is globally used to rehabilitate individuals who are compelled by their addictions or compulsive behaviour.
+Doctors across the globe use aversive conditioning to rehabilitate individuals who are driven by their addictions or compulsive behaviour.

-For example: Suppose a person is suffering from Onychophagia (compulsive nail-biting).
-So in aversion therapy, the bitter-tasting coating is applied on the nails in order to associate the habit with an unpleasant state.
+For example: Suppose a person suffers from Onychophagia (compulsive nail-biting).
+So in aversion therapy, the bitter-tasting coating is applied to the nails to associate the habit with an unpleasant state.

 In classical conditioning, there are two types of unconditioned stimuli – Appetitive and Aversive.

-As against, in aversive conditioning, the unconditioned stimulus is an event regarded as nasty and the organism attempts to avoid it.
-Therefore, in this approach, painful and torturous techniques are used like a bitter taste, noise, painful injections, heat etc. which induces avoidance and escape responses.
+As against, in aversive conditioning, the unconditioned stimulus is an event regarded as nasty, and the organism attempts to avoid it.
+Therefore, in this approach, the use of painful and torturous techniques, like the bitter taste, noise, painful injections, heat etc., takes place.
+It induces avoidance and escapes responses.

 Further, a survey revealed that appetitive conditioning is slower in comparison to aversive conditioning as well as it requires a larger number of acquisition trials.
-However, the aversive conditioning is established in a few trials, which relies on the intensity of the stimuli.
-But, aversive conditioning is highly criticized for using inhumane methods.
+However, aversive conditioning is established in a few trials, which rely on the intensity of the stimuli.
+But, aversive conditioning faces a lot of criticism for using inhumane methods.

 Aversive Conditioning is a tool for behaviour modification.
-In this therapy, the unpleasant stimulus is paired with the addictive behaviour, repeatedly, so as to quell the appeal of such behaviour, which the patient wants to get rid of.
-And to do so, the patient is exposed to physical or psychological hardship.
+In this therapy, the pairing of the unpleasant stimulus with the addictive behaviour takes place repeatedly.
+It helps to quell the appeal of such behaviour, which the patient wants to get rid of.
+And to do so, the patient is subject to physical or psychological hardship.

-So, this technique helps in developing unwillingness to the targeted behaviour, by connecting the stimulus with an uncomfortable sensation.
-Thus, helps in combating addiction and inappropriate or bad habits.
+So, this technique helps in developing unwillingness to the targeted behaviour by connecting the stimulus with an uncomfortable sensation.
+Thus, it helps in combating addiction and inappropriate or bad habits.

 Use of Aversive Conditioning

-This therapy is mostly used to treat people having addictive habits like smoking, alcoholism, drug addiction, gambling, anger issues, nail-biting, sex addiction, or any other bad habits.
-Even in kids, the technique is very helpful in curing enuresis i.e. bedwetting using the bell and pad method.
+Doctors use this therapy to treat people having addictive habits like smoking, alcoholism, drug addiction, gambling, anger issues, nail-biting, sex addiction, or any other bad habits.
+Even in kids, the technique is very helpful in curing enuresis, i.e. bedwetting using the bell and pad method.

 Bell and Pad Method

-- In the bell and pad method, a pad wetness sensor is fixed in the bed of the kid, which is connected to the bell which rings whenever there is a sign of wetness.
+- In the bell and pad method, a pad wetness sensor is fixed in the bed of the kid.
+This is connected to the bell and rings whenever there is a sign of wetness.
 After hearing that ring, the kid has to get up and go to the toilet rather than wetting the bed further.
-The technique is effective in the sense that it is concerned with the irksomeness of waking up and getting disturbed during the night.
+The technique is effective in the sense that it has to do with the irksomeness of waking up and getting disturbed during the night.

 Kinds of stimuli used in Aversive Conditioning

-- Electrical Stimuli: When electrical stimuli are used, the client is given an electric shock on showing the addictive behaviour.
-It is mainly used in treating sexual addictions.
-When an electric shock is used as a conditioning, first of all, the health of the patient is checked, which must be up to the standard level.
-If any patient is suffering from some other illness, then this form of therapy is avoided.
+- Electrical Stimuli: In this, the client is given an electric shock to show the addictive behaviour.
+Doctors use it mainly to treat sexual addictions.
+On using the electric shock as conditioning, checking the health of the patient takes place first.
+Further, the health must be up to the standard level.
+If any patient is suffering from some other illness, then it is better to avoid this therapy.

-- Chemical and Olfactory Stimuli: On using chemical stimuli, whenever addictive behaviour or habit is displayed by the patient, he/she is given a drug such as apomorphine and emetine, which induces uncomfortable results like nausea and vomiting.
-Such therapy is used to treat alcoholism, wherein the combination of emetic and alcohol leads to vomiting.
+- Chemical and Olfactory Stimuli: On using chemical stimuli, whenever the patient displays addictive behaviour or habit, the doctor gives a drug such as apomorphine and emetine to the patient.
+It induces uncomfortable results like nausea and vomiting.
+Doctors use this therapy to treat alcoholism, wherein the combination of emetics and alcohol leads to vomiting.

-- Covert Sensitization: In this therapy, images of the addictive behaviour is used in conjunction with images of the aversive stimuli, for example,images of vomiting or nausea, in such a manner which helps in lessening the forcible signs, concerned with the behaviour.
+- Covert Sensitization: In this therapy, the doctors use images of the addictive behaviour along with images of the aversive stimuli.
+For example, images of vomiting or nausea, in such a manner, which help lessen the forcible signs concerned with the behaviour.